ensq/fov_rt_et/README.md

 Foveated Real-time Ray Tracing
 ======

-During the development of a DirectX real-time ray tracer, computational complexity was demed too high for that of target system specifications.
-As such, foveation was deemed an appropriate candidate for the purposes of improving performance without impairing the percieved quality of a rendered image.
-Using a Tobii eye tracking development kit, we successfully optimized said renderer to reduce the execution time of several stages in the ray tracing algorithm; all performing in over 90% less time.
+During development of a DirectX ray tracer, computational complexity is deemed too high for target system specifications.
+Accordingly, foveation - having been used to improve rasterization performance in the past - is deemed appropriate for the purposes of optimizing performance without impairing perceived scene quality.
+Using a Tobii eye tracker, we successfully optimize rendering to reduce frame time by over $90\%$.

+We present an open-source implementation of foveated ray tracing, attesting that the performance benefits of foveation demonstrated by peers in rasterization extends to ray tracing.
-This paper presents an overview of the devised ray tracing algorithm, which is open-source, and measurements of the performance improvements gathered during an experiment comparing the foveated ray tracing algorithm to the original non-foveated algorithm.
+This paper presents an overview of the devised algorithm, which is open-source, along with results garnered during an experiment comparing the foveated implementation to the non-foveated algorithm.

-Furthermore, the author's thoughts on future work in the area is presented along with information on how to retrieve the open-source foveated ray tracer devised for the purposes of this study.
+Furthermore, the authors' conclusions and thoughts on future work in the area is presented along with information on how to retrieve the solution for further study.

 ---

-Click [here](https://github.com/CaterHatterPillar/dv2519/releases/download/v1.0/fov_rt_et.pdf) for a compiled version of the article.
+Click [here](https://github.com/CaterHatterPillar/dv2519/releases/download/v1.1/fov_rt_et.pdf) for a compiled version of the article.

+Click [here](https://github.com/CaterHatterPillar/raytrace-et) to view the source code of the devised ray tracer.